Medically reviewed by Drugs.com. Last updated on Oct 15, 2020.

 Refer to adult dosing.

-Treatment: Children and Adolescents 5 to 14 years: Ophthalmic: Instill 1 drop (0.05%) in affected eye(s) 4 times daily.
+Ophthalmic emulsion 0.05% (Restasis): Limited data available: Children ≥5 years and ≤14 years: Ophthalmic: Instill 1 drop in affected eye(s) 4 times daily.
 Dosing based on experience from a prospective trial of 54 pediatric patients (mean age: 9.6 years; range: 5 to 14 years); after 3 months of therapy, improved symptoms were observed, no adverse effects were reported (Keklikci 2008).
-A case series in six patients (6 to 14 years) treated with 1 drop twice daily or 4 times daily was also shown to improve symptoms; in four patients cyclosporine was weaned after 6 months (n=1) or 12 months (n=3) of therapy; in three other patients, therapy was still ongoing at the time of publication (Ozcan 2007).
+A case series in 6 patients (6 to 14 years) treated with 1 drop twice daily or 4 times daily was also shown to improve symptoms; in 4 patients cyclosporine was weaned after 6 months (n=1) or 12 months (n=3) of therapy; in 3 other patients, therapy was still ongoing at the time of publication (Ozcan 2007).
 Higher concentrations of cyclosporine have also shown efficacy in clinical trials (1% and 2%); however, those formulations have a different vehicle and are not commercially available in the US (Vichyanond 2013).

-Prevention: Children ≥6 years and Adolescents: Ophthalmic: Instill 1 drop (0.05%) in affected eye(s) twice daily; dosing based on a blinded, comparative (ketotifen) crossover trial in 34 pediatric patients (mean age: 14 ± 7 years) with severe but stable VKC; over a 2-year period, cyclosporine showed a statistically significant reduction in number of recurrences or flare-up compared to ketotifen; both drugs were considered to be well-tolerated (Lambiase 2011)
+Ophthalmic emulsion 0.05% (eg, Restasis): Children ≥6 years and Adolescents: Ophthalmic: Instill 1 drop in affected eye(s) twice daily; dosing based on a blinded, comparative (ketotifen) crossover trial in 34 pediatric patients (mean age: 14 ± 7 years) with severe but stable vernal keratoconjunctivitis; over a 2-year period, cyclosporine showed a statistically significant reduction in number of recurrences or flare-up compared to ketotifen; both drugs were considered to be well-tolerated (Lambiase 2011).

 Ophthalmic: Administer immediately after opening single-use vial; discard remaining contents after use.
 Remove contact lenses prior to instillation of drops; may be reinserted 15 minutes after administration.
 May be used with lubricant eye drops; allow 15-minute interval between products.
 To avoid contamination, do not touch bottle tip or vial tip to eyelids or other surfaces.